ciriousjoker/NXTBurner/README.md

 ## Installation

 [Click here](https://github.com/CiriousJoker/NXTBurner/releases/latest) to go to the latest release here on Github.
-This software itself requires no installation, however to to playback the generated NXTDisks you need the NXTPlayer.
+This software itself requires no installation, however, to playback the generated NXTDisks you need the [NXTPlayer](https://github.com/CiriousJoker/NXTPlayer).

 ## Legal